Steven Bender

 Steve Bender's, and co-founder Howard Postley's, patented and patent-pending system is based on muscle memory, that people have reliable patterns hidden inside the simple act of typing a password.
 By using these patterns, it is possible to distinguish the real users from impostors.
 This system extends the science often called Keystroke Dynamics.

-In the '90s Steve's team developed Genuine Fractals at Altamira Group.
+In the 1990s, Bender's team developed Genuine Fractals at Altamira Group.
 Genuine Fractals was a plug-in for Photoshop and, for the first time, allowed images to go completely resolution independent—meaning a single image could be scaled from postage stamp to IMAX without loss of quality.
-Genuine Fractals won Best Product of the Year (EDDY) from Macworld Magazine in 1997 & 1998 [1], and is an industry standard now on version 5 from onOne Software.
+Genuine Fractals won Best Product of the Year (EDDY) from Macworld Magazine in 1997 and 1998 [1], and is now an industry standard on version 5 from onOne Software.